Henry Herbert, 17th Earl of Pembroke: Family

+The couple divorced in 1981.
+Lady Pembroke married Stuart Wyndham Murray-Threipland (1947-2023), the father of her son-in-law, in 1984.

-In 1988 he married Miranda Juliet (born 1962), daughter of Lt John Somerville Kendall Oram, of Whitwick Manor, Ledbury, Herefordshire, and his first wife, Juliet Hermione, daughter of John Roland Abbey, of Redlynch House, Salisbury, the former High Sheriff of Sussex.
+In 1988 Pembroke married Miranda Juliet (born 1962), daughter of Lt John Somerville Kendall Oram, of Whitwick Manor, Ledbury, Herefordshire, and his first wife, Juliet Hermione, daughter of John Roland Abbey, of Redlynch House, Salisbury, the former High Sheriff of Sussex.
 They had three daughters.